nselvakumar25/cse15l-lab-reports/Lab Report 3.md

 technical/biomed/1472-6947-3-8.txt:56:          Creators of biomedical databases use terminologies to technical/biomed/1472-6947-3-8.txt:624:        biomedical data sets.
 Public comment is welcomed.
 ```
-What it's doing and why it's useful: This command prints out the lines in the given files that contain a certain key phrase along with the corresponding line numbers.
+What it's doing and why it's useful: This command prints out the lines in the .txt files of the biomed directory that contain the word "biomedical data" along with the corresponding line numbers.
 This can be useful when the user goes into the files where the key phrase has been found since they can easily find where the key phrase is located.
 Source: man grep